Mass Violence and Atrocities

 Red Flags or Resilience?
 COVID-19’s Impact on Atrocity Risks

-New multimedia commissioning project seeks to explore the connections between the coronavirus pandemic and the factors for risk and resilience to mass violence and atrocities.
+Multimedia commissioning project explores the connections between the coronavirus pandemic and the factors for risk and resilience to mass violence and atrocities.

 In January 2020, the World Health Organization called the COVID-19 outbreak a Public Health Emergency of International Concern; by March 2020, they had declared the viral disease a pandemic.
 As an organization focused on upstream prevention of mass violence and atrocities, we very quickly recognized that the massive disruption caused by the pandemic contained similar characteristics to the kinds of “shocks” that can trigger risks for violence.
 As countries and communities around the world began responding to the virus, however, we could also see examples of resilience and collective action for the common good emerging.